The Secret to Understanding Stress

 First, the stressed-out brain connects to internal organs.

 The brain connects to the internal organs.
-When we perceive that we are in danger or we are pushing too hard for too long, the sends signals to our internal organs to create an adrenalin rush.
-This stress hormone goes into the blood stream and changes any part of the body that has blood.
-In other words, it changes the whole body, including the brain itself.
+When we perceive that we are in danger or we are pushing too hard for too long, the brain sends signals to our internal organs to create an adrenalin rush.
+This rush is really stress hormones being dumped into the blood stream to bring changes to any part of the body that has blood.
+In other words, it changes the whole body--all your internal organs--including the brain itself.

 Second, stress changes the body in specific ways.